larsenwork/Gidole/ReadMe.md

-Please don't hesitate to contact me with questions etc.
+Please don't hesitate to contact me.

 I don't use UFO format so they may be outdated - let me know if you want an update.